This is perhaps one of the most seductive lies that I fell for in the early days of my low-carb/keto journey.

 The satiety response chart shown below indicates that we eat more when we consume more saturated fat, but only up until about 30% of calories.
-This decrease improvement may be due to the fact that foods that contain more saturated fat also tend to contain more bioavailable protein.
+This decrease at higher levels may be due to the fact that foods that contain more saturated fat also tend to contain more bioavailable protein.

 Examples of popular foods that contain more saturated fat include:

 - butter (57%),

 - Parmesan cheese (33%),

 While you probably don’t need to prioritise more saturated fats if you are trying to lose weight, there is no need to actively avoid nutritious foods that contain saturated fat (e.g. eggs, cheese and meat).